abeuscher/alexbeuschercom-consulting/src/content/index.md

 # Need Help Navigating the Stupid Internet?

-I help individual consultants, therapists, and non-profits learn how to spend less and get more out of their web presence.
+I help consultants, therapists, and non-profits learn how to spend less and get more out of their web presence.

-### Have you wasted thousands of dollars to get just an email address, a sub-par website, and weak marketing tools and integrations?
+### Have you wasted thousands of dollars to end up with only a mediocre website, weak marketing tools, and an email address?

-Lots of time can be wasted on big, monolithic services that try to own your whole image online.
+Lots of time and money can be spent on big, all-in-one services that try to do everything.
 I'm here to help you get away from that.

-I believe in open-source, ethical, effective marketing techniques.
+I practice open-source, ethical, effective marketing techniques.

 **25+ years of web development experience.
 Focused on helping individuals and non-profits.
 Complete training included.**